fricklerhandwerk/area/README.md

 ## Packaging and installation on other operating systems

-Please submit packaging and installation instructions for common Linux distributions or Windows!
+Please submit packaging and installation instructions for Windows!